vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/immutability.md

 ## Limitations {#limitations}

+The on-prem service depends on the immutable attribute of the underlying filesystem, so the repository must sit on a local filesystem that supports it.
+It cannot protect a repository mounted over NFS or SMB, because the attribute is enforced by the filesystem hosting the data, not by the client writing to it.

 Cloud-based solutions such as S3 Object Lock depend on your provider's implementation; not all S3-compatible systems behave identically, so always test before production use.
-See the [supported object storage providers](./object-storage-support.md) list and its support tiers.
+See [S3 Object Lock](./object-lock.md) for the specifics, and the [supported object storage providers](./object-storage-support.md) list for support tiers.

 ## Troubleshooting {#troubleshooting}